Covve/covve.github.io/_posts/2017-05-05-Pet-projects-day-3.md

 Event sourcing is an approach whereby events are a primary citizen of the system (a role usually given to the data source itself).
 All events ever created are permanently stored and can be replayed in order to calculate today's state.

 Lets take a classic online bookstore as an example.
 And lets say that our user added 3 products to the basket, then removed one and then submitted their order.
 In a traditional model we'd be storing the entity called "order" which would include two items.
-The information about the removal of the third item would not be captures.
+The information about the removal of the third item would not be captured.
 In an event sourcing world we'd be storing the five actions that led to this final state, i.e. add item, add item, add item, remove item, submit order.

 Adopting this approach can provide some interesting opportunities.
 My two favourites are:
 - No information loss.
 Not only does this provide an excellent audit trail but it also provides an absolute treasure trove of data for use in yet-to-be-thought-of analyses